concourse/git-resource/README.md

 ### `check`: Check for new commits.

-The repository is cloned (or pulled if already present), and any commits made after the given version are returned.
+The repository is cloned (or pulled if already present), and any commits from the given version on are returned.
 If no version is given, the ref for `HEAD` is returned.

 Any commits that contain the string `[ci skip]` will be ignored.
 This